Adlink-ROS/TSN-tutorial/taprio-settings.md

 - `queue`: The queues in "count@offset" notation specifies the queue range for each traffic class.
-According to the the official documents, the ranges should not overlap and must be a contiguous range of queues.
+According to the official documents, the ranges should not overlap and must be a contiguous range of queues.